dwave-examples/airline-hubs/README.md

 A challenging optimization problem in the airline industry is determining which airports should be hub locations for an airline.
-In this demo, we show how to formulate this problem as either a Discrete Quadratic Model (DQM) or Constrained Quadratic Model (CQM) and use a hybrid solver to optimize and find feasible solutions.
+In this demo, we show how to formulate this problem as a Constrained Quadratic Model (CQM) and use a hybrid solver to optimize and find feasible solutions.

 The goal for this problem is to minimize costs for the airline, while providing transportation for all city pairs in demand by passengers.

 ## Running the Demo

-To run the CQM demo, type

-`python demo_cqm.py`

-To run the DQM demo, type
+To run the demo, type

 `python demo.py`